Takeda Patient Support

-OnePath® provides support to your patients throughout their treatment journey with KALBITOR.
+Takeda Patient Support is here to support your patients through their treatment journey with KALBITOR.

 Important Safety Information